Where do I tattoo?

 If you want to enquire about a new tattoo you can fill out the form on the contact page here.

 I LOVE to tattoo any thing organic/natural; birds, animals, flowers, skulls, portraits and faces, or figures.
 I will work from tiny up to larger scale stuff (sleeves, back pieces etc), and I don’t mind black and grey or colour.
-I will occasionally do cover-ups but very rarely re-works.
+I will do cover-ups (if it is realistically possible) but not re-works.

 I don’t like to tattoo non-natural/man-made things such as pocket watches, headphones, turntables, compasses, architecture etc as they don’t work very well in my style.

 For further info you can read this FAQ from the MBA website which includes lots of information about how to get a good tattoo.
 I can’t recommend it highly enough, after all, I wrote it.

 What if I am not sure what I want?

 If you would like to get tattooed by me but maybe not yet, or you are not sure what you want, you can sign up to my mailing list where every month or two I send out available designs.
 It is a mix of small and large stuff, a variety of subject matters and all stuff I would love to do and that I think will work really well as tattoos.
 It also contains access to a back catalogue of unused designs.
 You can sign up at the bottom of this page.